eGax/arch-pkgbuild-trenchbroom/README.md

-The purpose of this is to enable Arch users to build the past official release of TrenchBroom, version 2023.1.
+The purpose of this is to enable Arch users to install the past official release of TrenchBroom, version 2023.1.
+The way the AUR does.

 To build TB in your Arch distro of choice from a terminal :